Reformulating non-equilibrium steady-states and generalised Hopfield discrimination

-The graph also clarifies Hopfield's analysis of kinetic proofreading \cite{hop74}.
-At equilibrium, path independence of s.s. probabilities (Eq.\ref{e-mu}) implies that the system cannot tell how many discriminations have been made, so that $\eps_{eq}$ is independent of their number.
-Away from equilibrium, path dependency allows in principle for a profoundly different behaviour, in which energy dissipation, even locally at a single edge, can enable multiple discriminations to collectively reduce the error (Eq.\ref{e-vek}).
-It remains an open problem to determine under what conditions optimal discrimination is possible, for which $(\eps_{eq})^K < \eps < (\eps_{eq})^{K-1}$.
-The approach developed here suggests potential solutions, which we hope to discuss in subsequent work.
+The graph further clarifies Hopfield's analysis of kinetic proofreading \cite{hop74}.
+At equilibrium, path independence (Eq.\ref{e-mu}) implies that the system cannot tell how many discriminations have been made, so that $\eps_{eq}$ is independent of their number.
+Away from equilibrium, global path dependency permits, in principle, profoundly different behaviour, in which energy dissipation, even locally at a single edge, can enable multiple discriminations to collectively reduce the error (Fig.\ref{f-3}).

-The arboreal distribution is central to our reformulation (Eq.\ref{e-mt3}) but remains curiously elusive.
-At equilibrium, it factors out of the expression for s.s. probabilities (Eq.\ref{e-mu}).
-Away from equilibrium, it concentrates on the much reduced distribution determined by the energetic edges, yielding only three terms for one energetic edge (Eq.\ref{e-rec}).
-A richer characterisation of the arboreal distribution remains another important problem for future work.